DrStrangePhD/DrStrangePhD/README.md

 - 🌱 I’m currently learning **Career Readiness**

-- 👯 I’m looking to collaborate on **Career Readiness -- woof is it not in my wheelhouse**
+- 👯 I’m looking to collaborate on **Innovating new Database Structures for video games**

 - 🤝 I’m looking for help with **Will trade Data Science for Web help**